stcarrez/swagger-ada/README.md

 ## Documentation

-The Ada Swagger sources as well as a wiki documentation is provided on:
+The OpenAPI Ada sources as well as a wiki documentation is provided on:

 - https://github.com/stcarrez/swagger-ada/wiki
 - [Writing REST APIs with OpenAPI and Swagger Ada](https://www.slideshare.net/StephaneCarrez1/writing-rest-apis-with-openapi-and-swagger-ada/StephaneCarrez1/writing-rest-apis-with-openapi-and-swagger-ada)